project-slippi/slippi-js/README.md

 1. Open a terminal prompt in root project folder
 2. Run `cd examples`
-3. Run `yarn install` to fetch the dependencies
+3. Run `npm install` to fetch the dependencies
 4. Run `node realtimeFileReads.js "C:\mirror\output\path"` replacing the path argument with where your connected console outputs replay files to

 At this point, you should see an output as you play games on the connected console.